 Marc Bouchkov was born 1991 into a family of violinists.
 He received his first lessons at the age of five from his grandfather, Mattis Vaitsner.
 He studied with Claire Bernard and Boris Garlitzky, who has been his mentor ever since.

 As a keen chamber musician, Marc Bouchkov receives invitations to Hamburg, Montpellier, Zurich, Colmar, St. Petersburg and Montreal as well as to festivals like the Heidelberger Frühling and the Schubertiade Schwarzenberg.
-In October 2016 he will give his debut at Wigmore Hall London where he will be awarded with the London Music Masters prize.
+In October 2016 he gave his debut at Wigmore Hall London where he was awarded with the London Music Masters award.

-Marc Bouchkov is studying since October 2014 as a Young Soloist in a postgraduate course at the Kronberg Academy with Mihaela Martin.
-He is sponsored by Brigitte Feldtmann, who has provided him with a violin by Jean Baptiste Vuillaume, Paris, 1865.
+Marc Bouchkov is sponsored by Brigitte Feldtmann, who has provided him with a violin by Jean Baptiste Vuillaume, Paris, 1865.